qarmin/czkawka/README.md

 You can help by creating:
 - Bug report - memory leaks, unexpected behavior, crashes
 - Feature proposals - proposal to change/add/delete some features
-- Pull Requests - implementing a new feature yourself or fixing bugs, but code quality is also important.
-If a change is bigger, then it's a good idea to open a new issue to discuss changes.
+- Pull Requests - implementing a new feature yourself or fixing bugs, but you have to pay attention to code quality.
+If the change is bigger, then it's a good idea to open a new issue to discuss changes.

-Code should be clean and well formatted (Clippy and fmt are required in each PR).
+The code should be clean and well formatted (Clippy and fmt are required in each PR).

-Code should also be easy to read so please use the simplest possible language without magic numbers and variables with strange names; try to write unit tests if possible.
+The code should also be easy to read, so please use the simplest language possible without any magic numbers and variables with strange names.
+You should also try to write unit tests if possible.

 ## Name
 Czkawka is a Polish word which means _hiccup_.
 I chose this name because I wanted to hear people speaking other languages pronounce it.
-This name is not as bad as it seems, because I was also thinking about using words like _żółć_, _gżegżółka_ or _żołądź_, but I gave up on these ideas due to them having Polish characters, which would be a huge difficulty in searching for a project.
+This name is not as bad as it seems, because I was also thinking about using words like _żółć_, _gżegżółka_ or _żołądź_, but I gave up on these ideas because they contained Polish characters, which would cause difficulty in searching for the project.

 ## License
 Code is distributed under MIT license.